The right connections

 Want to run the Jet ConneX broadband service on your business jet?
 Here’s how.

 Inflight broadband on business jets is no longer a luxury, it’s a necessity.
 Business passengers want VIP service in just about everything they do, including their inflight Wi-Fi.
 It needs to be fast, reliable and consistent – around-the-clock, everywhere and anywhere.
-Inmarsat’s Jet ConneX fulfills those needs.
+Inmarsat’s Jet ConneX fulfils those needs.

-Each satellite operates 89 highly efficient Ka-band spot beams supplemented by the network’s 24 unique steerable beams.
+Each current satellite operates 89 highly efficient Ka-band spot beams supplemented by the network’s 24 unique steerable beams.
 These steerable beams, three times as powerful as spot beams, can direct additional capacity to high-traffic airspace during peak times giving greater ‘regional depth’.
-It means high traffic routes like the North Atlantic or American West Coast can be covered more effectively.
+It means high traffic routes like the North Atlantic or American East Coast can be covered more effectively.

 Inmarsat has partnered with Honeywell for its connectivity equipment needs.
-The following kit helps to create a seamless inflight broadband experience, offering data rates up to 15Mbps – with the industry’s only data rate guarantee.
+The following kit helps to create a seamless inflight broadband experience, offering business flyers data rates up to 15Mbps – with the industry’s only data rate guarantee.
 Installation can be slotted in to fit with regular maintenance or inspection schedules.

 The beams are received by Honeywell’s JetWave antenna, mounted on the exterior of the aircraft (tail-mount or fuselage, depending on aircraft type) and protected by a streamlined radome.
-The innovative antenna is designed to deliver a high throughput of data and can be positioned for optimal signal uptake.

-The Aircraft Personality Module plugs into the MODMAN and stores airframe and customer specific information for the terminal equipment, such as user operational preferences.
+The Aircraft Personality Module (APM) plugs into the MODMAN and stores airframe and customer specific information for the terminal equipment, such as user operational preferences.